MrVineetPatil/Automatic_stock_trading_with_deep_reinforcement_learning/README.md

 The agent could take three actions – Buy, Sell or Hold
 ### Reward
 The reward objective is set to maximize realized PnL from a round trip trade.
-It also includes
+It also includes:
 - Trading commision (penalty)
 - Holding fee (penalty), like the interest brokers charge for overnight levereg position.
 These rewards are what controls and optimize the agents during the training phase that determines the trading behavior.
-The latter 2 parameters control the trading frequncy of the agent.
+The latter 2 parameters control the trading frequency of the agent.

-### What's next?
+### Further Approaches?
 - Prioritized Experience Replay
 - LSTM networks
 - Asynchronous Advantage Actor-Critic (A3C)